atxp-dev/design-system/FIGMA_SYNC.md

 3. **Visual QA**:
    - Compare each updated component in Storybook side-by-side with Figma
+   - Use the embedded Figma designs in Storybook's Design tab (see "Embedding Figma in Storybook" below)
    - Test all variants, sizes, and states
    - Check responsive behavior
    - Verify accessibility (keyboard navigation, screen readers)